Nextiva / Blog / VoIP

 Diagram showing the path a phone call from VoIP to a PSTN (Traditional) Phone

-A company that uses either PBX or PABX acts like a telephone exchange within its facilities.
+A company that uses PBX or PABX acts like a telephone exchange within its facilities.
 PABX automates the switching tasks needed to connect calls between extensions.

 That’s the “A” in the acronym — it means automatic.
 In contrast, traditional PBX systems need human switchboard operators to manually connect phone users.